 Gina Ford is a landscape architect, co-founder and principal of Agency Landscape + Planning.
 Underpinning her two decades of practice are a commitment to the design and planning of public places and the perpetuation of the value of landscape architecture via thought leadership, teaching, writing and lecturing.
 Her work has received awards from the American Society of Landscape Architects, the American Planning Association and the American Institute of Architects, among others.
-She is on the board of directors for the City Parks Alliance and the stewardship council of The Cultural Landscape Foundation and was the recipient of the Harvard Graduate School of Design’s Charles Eliot Traveling Fellowship and Wellesley College’s Shaw Fellowship and the Boston Society of Architect’s Women in Design Award of Excellence.
+She is on the board of directors for the City Parks Alliance and the stewardship council of The Cultural Landscape Foundation.
+She received the Harvard Graduate School of Design’s Charles Eliot Traveling Fellowship, the Wellesley College’s Shaw Fellowship and the Boston Society of Architect’s Women in Design Award of Excellence.
 Download CV.

 Brie Hensold is an urban planner, co-founder and principal of Agency Landscape + Planning.
-With a passion for understanding and improving communities and places, Brie brings a systems-based approach that integrates multiple disciplines and celebrates diverse perspectives.
-She has extensive experience developing creative and meaningful community engagement processes for planning and design projects.
-Brie’s experience encompasses multiple scales, from downtown plans to citywide park systems to resilience strategies.
+With a passion for understanding and improving communities and places, Brie brings a systems-based approach that celebrates diverse perspectives.
+She has extensive experience developing creative and meaningful community engagement processes.
+Brie’s work encompasses multiple scales, from downtown plans to citywide park systems to resilience strategies.
 Her work has received awards from the American Society of Landscape Architects, the American Planning Association and the American Institute of Architects, among others.
-She co-teaches an executive education class in resilient cities at the Harvard Graduate School of Design where she also leads an executive education class in resilient cities.
+She is a Design Critic in the Department of Urban Planning and Design at the Harvard Graduate School of Design where she also leads an executive education class in resilient cities.
 Download CV.

 Senior Landscape Architect